Numerical solutions to the cosmological 3-fluid problem: The problem

-\paragraph{The problem.} To account for the present period of acceleration of the universe many models have been suggested so far~\cite{1}-\cite{3fluid}.
-In this work we are concerned with the models corresponding to spatially flat Friedmann-Roberston-Walker (FRW) universes where the source is (1) a homogeneous \f [representing dark energy (DE)]~\cite{Russo,And} and references therein or (2) a homogeneous \f along with the dark matter (DM), which is modeled by a dust fluid, and a perfect fluid representing ordinary matter (OM)~\cite{3fluid} and references therein.
+To account for the present period of acceleration of the universe many models have been suggested so far~\cite{1}-\cite{mod}.
+In this work we are concerned with the models corresponding to spatially flat Friedmann-Roberston-Walker (FRW) universes where the source is (1) a homogeneous \f [representing dark energy (DE)]~\cite{Russo,And} and references therein or (2) a homogeneous \f along with the dark matter (DM), which is modeled by a dust fluid, and a perfect fluid representing ordinary matter (OM)~\cite{3fluid} and references therein, ignoring any explicit coupling of the scalar field to OM or to DM~\cite{SC}, \cite{LA} and~\cite{mod}.
 This is the so-called \P.

 The problem of a \f has been solved in $d$-dimensional by decoupling the system of equations governing the dynamics~\cite{Russo}.
-If the potential is of the form $V=V_0\e^{-\la\phi}$ where $\phi$ is the scalar field, the solutions have been classified according to the coupling constant $\la$~\cite{And}.
+If the potential is of the form $V(\phi)=V_0\exp{(-\ka\la\phi)}$ where $\phi$ is the scalar field, the solutions have been classified according to the coupling constant $\la$~\cite{And}.
 The problem with a piecewise exponential potential in 4-dimensional has also been solved~\cite{And}.

 The \p that involves a scalar field (DE), a dust fluid (DM) and a perfect fluid has been treated analytically in~\cite{3fluid}.
-The method developed in~\cite{3fluid} and references therein that is based on symmetry assumptions has led, as was shown later in~\cite{And2}, to a flawed solution to the \P, in that the solution derived in~\cite{3fluid} does not satisfy the field equations.
+The method developed in~\cite{3fluid} and references therein that is based on the Noether symmetry assumptions~\cite{ns,GRG} has led, as was shown later in~\cite{And2}, to a flawed solution to the \P, in that the solution derived in~\cite{3fluid} does not satisfy the field equations.

 Thus, to our knowledge both problems of deriving analytic solutions or developing new methods to tackle to \p remain open.
 As we shall see below, even the linear case is not easy to handle.
 The purpose of this work is to provide numerical solutions to the \p with exponential potential and compare them to the solutions of the \s with similar potential.